Miruthan: Production

 The film was announced on 14 January 2015, after the shooting of Ravi's another project of the year, Romeo Juliet was completed.
-Filming began in March 2015, after Jayam Ravi accepted an offer from Shakti Soundar Rajan to feature in a film produced by Michael Rayappan.
+Filming began in March 2015, after Ravi Mohan accepted an offer from Shakti Soundar Rajan to feature in a film produced by Michael Rayappan.
 Lakshmi Menon subsequently joined the team to portray the film's heroine.
 The team shot for thirty days in Ooty in May 2015, before returning to Chennai to complete portions.
 In July 2015, a schedule was held at Binny Mills, where the art direction team had erected a set costing 1.5 crore rupees.
 As of January 2016, the filming was completely ended.